 Drinking plenty of water every day to provide the liquid needed for your natural lymph detox to happen

 Exercising regularly to squeeze and push toxin-laden lymph out of your body

 Once you understand what your lymphatic system is doing for you, it's easy to see how lymphatic drainage is essential.
 When your pipes get clogged, it's vital to deblock the plumbing as quickly as possible.

-Nutrition, exercise, and lots of water are critical to success.
+Nutrition, physical activity, and lots of water are critical to success.
 They're all part of a natural lymph detox.
-You can improve your chances of keeping your lymph flowing all the time flushing out harmful toxins by supplementing with 7 natural remedies.
+You can improve your chances of keeping your lymph flowing all the time by flushing out harmful toxins naturally.

 Just about everywhere you turn, there are toxins that can cause a variety of symptoms.
 You know you want to remove them from your body.
 But should you cleanse or detox?
 What is the difference?
 Which one is right for you?
 Find out here how you can make the best choice for your body and naturally restore your own energy and health.

 Sometimes when you do a parasite cleanse, rubbery rope-like strands appear in your stools.
 People debate whether this is a previously unidentified parasite or just intestinal debris called mucoid plaque.
 What is it, and what should you do about it?